 - 5.1 The Authority is committed to inclusion of all stakeholders in consultation and communication outside of the formal governance arrangements.
-A separate Communications Policy Statement can be viewed on our website and is included with the Annual Report as required by the relevant regulations. - 5.2 Meetings of the Authority, its committees and the Local Pension Board are webcast to provide scheme members and other stakeholders with the opportunity to see the decisions that are being made on their behalf. - 5.3 The Authority holds an annual meeting, in October or November, to which scheme members and employers are invited.
+A separate Consultation, Communications and Engagement Strategy can be viewed on our website (at: Pensions Policies (sypensions.org.uk)) and is included with the Annual Report as required by the relevant regulations. - 5.2 Meetings of the Authority, its committees and the Local Pension Board are webcast to provide scheme members and other stakeholders with the opportunity to see the decisions that are being made on their behalf. - 5.3 The Authority holds an annual meeting, in October or November, to which scheme members and employers are invited to attend in person or view a livestream online.
 Scheme members attending receive presentations on the financial position of the Fund, a review of investment and administration performance together with news of topical issues.
 Attendees are encouraged to raise questions.
-A video of this meeting is made available on the internet. - 5.4 The Authority has in line with the requirements of the Public Sector Pensions Act 2013 established a Local Pension Board comprising equal numbers of employer and scheme member representatives. - 5.5 The Authority provides each participating organisation with an employer's guide to the Scheme.
+A recording of this meeting is also made available on the Authority's website. - 5.4 The Authority provides scheme members with periodic newsletters which cover issues such as developments in the scheme, investment performance, how to access services, scam avoidance and details of educational and awareness events. - 5.5 The Authority, in line with the requirements of the Public Sector Pensions Act 2013, has an established Local Pension Board comprising equal numbers of employer and scheme member representatives. - 5.6 The Authority provides each participating organisation with an employer's guide to the Scheme.
 In addition, regular newsletters are produced to keep employers up to date with scheme developments and administration issues.
 These are provided via our dedicated employers' website and can also be made available in hard copy.
-Employers' attention is drawn to LGPC Circulars whenever these are published so that they can view the national perspective as well as the local view. - 5.6 A variety of meetings are used to communicate with employers.
+Employers' attention is drawn to LGPC Circulars whenever these are published so that they can view the national perspective as well as the local view.

+- 5.7 A variety of meetings are used to communicate with employers.
 In addition to the Annual Fund Meeting described earlier, the Authority normally holds an annual employers' forum.
 This is primarily aimed at topical and administrative issues but is also valuable in providing an opportunity for employer representatives to raise questions and discussion points.
 Further to these, ad-hoc meetings are called to consider specific issues as and when appropriate.
-Every employer is offered at least one annual meeting with the Authority's officers on a one-to-one basis to discuss any topic either side wishes to raise, although experience shows that very few take advantage of this facility. - 5.7 Officers attend the quarterly meeting of finance department representatives from the four district councils and the other South Yorkshire joint authorities as and when required, and an annual presentation is made to the Leaders of the four district councils.
+Every employer is offered at least one annual meeting with the Authority's officers on a one-to-one basis to discuss any topic either side wishes to raise, although experience shows that very few take advantage of this facility. - 5.7 Focus Groups of scheme members and employers are also used on a regular basis to support service improvement work of various types. - 5.8 Officers attend the meetings with the finance officers of the local authorities as required and make an annual presentation to the Leaders of the four district councils.

-6. Comparison with "Best Practice" Principles
+6. Comparison with 'Best Practice' Principles